ElMedievo/ElMedievoMods/README.md

 ElMedievoMods
 ---

+:warning: All of this code is highly experimental, not production ready at all and may break with ease. :warning:

 ElMedievoMods is a desktop application designed to manage, install and update the [ModPack](https://github.com/ElMedievo/ModPack) required to play on ElMedievo.